Pkshields/AssistantView/README.md

 * [JDK 8 or above](https://adoptopenjdk.net/)

 That's it. the Gradle build will acquire all required dependencies, including the [JBR](https://confluence.jetbrains.com/display/JBR/JetBrains+Runtime).
 For contributing to the project, however, using [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community Edition is grand) as your IDE is a requirement as it is the only IDE that will allow you to run and debug the plugin.

-It helps that the JetBrains suite of IDEs are the best on the market today.
-I recommend using them for any other projects as well.
+Which makes sense, Assistant View is a plugin for JetBrains IDEs after all :man_shrugging:

 ### Build

 Run `./gradlew clean build` to build the project.
+This will also run the project's unit tests and the linter.

 ### Running unit tests

 Run `./gradlew test` to execute the unit tests.
 The tests are written using the built in [JetBrains SDK testing platform](http://www.jetbrains.org/intellij/sdk/docs/basics/testing_plugins/testing_plugins.html) which is backed by [JUnit](https://junit.org/junit5/).

+### Linter

+Run `./gradlew check` to run the linter, [ktlint](https://github.com/pinterest/ktlint)